 I didn’t know which college was right for me because I didn’t know what career was right for me.
 I wanted a clear and unfettered look at God’s will for the rest of my life.
 That's something most all of us can relate to.
 We want a precise long-term picture of God’s will for our lives.
 I believe that the desire to search for God's will in this way finds its roots in our search for a meaningful identity.
 We want to know who we are in light of who God says we are.

 It can be difficult to know what God’s will for your life is.
 Thankfully, I had a mentor along the way that helped clarify some things for me.
 His guidance helped to take a lot of pressure off of the big life decisions that I had to make.
 He pointed out that there are aspects of God’s will for our lives that can clearly be known from the scriptures.
 This isn’t an exhaustive list, but I think it serves to help make the point.
-While you can't know everything that God wants for you, you can have insight into how he wants you to live your life wherever.
+While you can't know everything that God wants for you, you can have insight into how he wants you to live your life wherever you are.

 It is God’s will that you should be sanctified… 1 Thessalonians 4:3